eclipse-esmf/esmf-sdk/README.md

 # sds-sdk
-This repository is dedicated to the Semantic Data Structuring Working Group
+This repository is dedicated to the Semantic Data Structuring Working Group.

+Stay tuned: content coming soon!